Maytag H20 Repair It Yourself

 Now use a butter knife or flat screwdriver to push up or

-bottom that are holding the board in place.
-Do this while pulling
+left bottom that are holding the board in place.
+Do this

-out on the HV Board and when each clip is released the board
+while pulling out on the HV Board and when each clip is

-in - and reinstall covers.
-Plug fridge back in and push it back
+back in - and reinstall covers.
+Plug fridge back in and push

-- or if your luck is like mine - I changed the circuit board
+fine - or if your luck is like mine - I changed the circuit

-in the back.
-When I plugged in the fridge it was flashing pe0000.
+board in the back.
+When I plugged in the fridge it was

-in to work with the new HV Board.
-The personality code is found
+programmed in to work with the new HV Board.
+The personality

 Follow the following programming procedure.